The Filters menu in the toolbar is where filters are created, modified or removed, and imported prompting report filters can be modified.

 A detailed description of how to create filters and how to use them can be found in our Report Designer Filters article.

 Interactive filters are added in the Dashboard Designer and can be applied to one or more tiles on the canvas.
 Interactive filters can be displayed on the canvas in tiles where they can be interacted with directly, or are docked in the Filters Pane of the Dashboard Viewer.

-Interactive Filters that can be added to the canvas have a grab handle which can be dragged to the canvas to create a tile.
-Only filters with the Equal To, Is One Of or Is Between operator can appear on the canvas in a tile.
-Conversely, filter tiles on the canvas can be dragged into the menu to dock them, or click Dock Filter to Toolbar in the tile's Tile Menu .
+Filters with the Equal To, Is One Of or Is Between operator can appear on the canvas in a tile, and have a grab handle which can be dragged to the canvas to create a tile from the Filters menu.
+Conversely, filter tiles on the canvas can be dragged into the menu to dock them, or click Dock Filter to Toolbar in the tile's Tile Menu.

 Filters on the canvas only have a basic outline in the menu and don't show their filter field, operator or value.